 Adding Protection to Pending Orders

-Adding the advanced protection to a pending order is the same process as for an open position, you just select the order and click on the protection button, you can read more about how to manage pending orders I the next section.
+Adding the advanced protection to a pending order is the same process as for an open position, you just select the order and click on the protection button, you can read more about how to manage pending orders in the next section.

 Multi-Terminal & Widget's

-The QuickFx terminal allows multiple windows open at the same time while using very little of your computer’s precious memory, this can be helpful when you are trading many currency pairs at the same time or wish to maximise chart space while managing open trades.
+The QuickFx terminal allows multiple windows to open at the same time while using very little of your computer’s precious memory, this can be helpful when you are trading many currency pairs at the same time or wish to maximise chart space while managing open trades.

 The advanced tab allows you to create complex order types, the screen dynamically changes depending on what you want to do, the next page shows a typical complex Buy Limit order type.

 The colour of the confirmation caption is red or green depending on if it is Buy or Sell.
 You are shown what your estimated Loss and Winnings are so that you are sure of the order before you submit it.
-Market order confirmations are simple, but the advanced order confirmations are much more detailed.
+Market order confirmations are simple, but advanced order confirmations are much more detailed.
 A voice will also tell you a market order has been filled correctly, this too can be turned off, please read the section about the voice pack.